darkreader/darkreader/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
 Thank you for taking the time to report a bug.
 Please make sure there is no existing issue about this kind of bug.
+Make sure to fill out every section when needed else remove the section.
 -->

 ### **Describe the bug**